-Module 6: Response to safeguarding concerns
+Module 6: Responding to safeguarding concerns

 Module 6 will cover how you should respond to safeguarding concerns.
 It will explore best practice around the sharing of information, delve deeper into the safeguarding structure and discuss the importance of Serious Case Reviews.

 In module 7, you will learn about making referrals and contacting social care.
 You will learn what to include in a referral, when and how to follow up a referral, understand when and why social care do and don’t action and what to do if you don’t agree with a decision.